marco-pontes/simple-fake-api/readme.md

 ```

 Node/local development fallback:
-- If you don’t inject any config (no __SIMPLE_FAKE_API_HTTP__), the client will read your package.json’s simple-fake-api-config.port and use http://localhost:<port> for any endpoint name you pass to create().
+- If you don’t inject any config (no __SIMPLE_FAKE_API_HTTP__), the client will read your simple-fake-api.config.js port and use http://localhost:<port> for any endpoint name you pass to create().
 - This lets you run your front-end dev server against the local Simple Fake API without extra setup.

 Notes:
-- The library no longer reads the legacy http section from package.json.
-Provide HTTP client configuration via bundler injection; for local Node development without injection, the client falls back to http://localhost:<port> using simple-fake-api-config.port.
+- The library no longer reads any http configuration from package.json.
+Provide HTTP client configuration via bundler injection; for local Node development without injection, the client falls back to http://localhost:<port> using the port in simple-fake-api.config.js.
 - For typing HTTP handlers in your Simple Fake API project, import types from the http subpath: import type { Request, Response } from '@marco-pontes/simple-fake-api/http'

 Embedding the server in another Node process (optional):